Kazuo Inamori was born in Kagoshima, Japan in 1932.

 When Japan's telecommunications industry was deregulated in 1984, Inamori quickly took the initiative to establish DDI Corporation, and became the chairman.
 In October 2000, DDI merged with KDD and IDO to create KDDI Corporation.
 Inamori served as KDDI's chairman emeritus.
 He was named honorary adviser in June 2001.

-In 1984, Inamori made a personal endowment to establish the non-profit Inamori Foundation, and became the president.
+In 1984, Inamori made a personal endowment to establish the non-profit Inamori Foundation, and became the president until June 2019, after which his title was changed to founder.
 At the same time, he created the Kyoto Prize, an international award presented by the Inamori Foundation each November to recognize individuals and groups worldwide who have made outstanding contributions to the betterment of the global community and humankind.